esriedel/A-B--Test-of-Marketing-Campaign/README.md

 import seaborn as sns
 import matplotlib.pyplot as plt

-# List of the variables you're interested in
 variables = ['Spend', 'Impressions', 'Reach', 'Clicks', 'Searches', 'Content', 'Cart', 'Purchase']

 # Set up the figure with subplots in a horizontal layout
 n_cols = 2  # Number of columns you want
 n_rows = len(variables) // n_cols + (len(variables) % n_cols > 0)  # Number of rows, based on the number of variables

-# Set up the figure with the right number of rows and columns
 fig, axes = plt.subplots(n_rows, n_cols, figsize=(15, 6 * n_rows))

-# Flatten axes array to easily index them
 axes = axes.flatten()

 # Loop through the variables and create a line plot for each